UK Tier 1 Visas

 The Tier 1 Investor category has the shortest Investor Immigration application processing time amongst the G8 countries and has very objective entry criteria with a predictable outcome.

-At Haskew Law, our specialist team are committed to providing expert advice on securing UK Tier 1 Investor visas for our clients and to ensure their requirements are met and their global interests are protected.
+Our specialist team are committed to providing expert advice on securing UK Tier 1 Investor Visas for our clients and to ensure their requirements are met and their global interests are protected.

 United Kingdom Tier 1 Visas Explained